sematext/docs/docs/integration/alerts-sms-integration.md

 - Metro PCS – number@mymetropcs.com

 ## Third-Party Services
-SMS / text notifications can also be enabled by integrating Sematext Notification Hooks with the the third-party service Twilio.
+SMS / text notifications can also be enabled by integrating Sematext Notification Hooks with the third-party service Twilio.
 For further information, please see [Twilio Alerts Integration](https://sematext.com/docs/integration/alerts-twilio-integration).